All Episodes

 I figured that would be my daughter or my granddaughter.

-May I interrupt for a question?
+May I interrupt you for a question?

 Go ahead.

-I well when I ask questions, I'm genuinely curious and trying to learn.
+When I ask questions, I'm genuinely curious and trying to learn.

 Did it matter?

-I mean, did you grow did it matter that someday there'd be a female or a woman president?
+Did it matter that someday there'd be a female or a woman president?

 Was that a big deal to you?

-Well, I think it mattered because if you look at where women started versus where we have come to, I think that would have been and it is a significant milestone in history.
+Well, I think it mattered because if you look at where women started versus where we have come to, I think that would have been, and it is a significant milestone in history.

-I I I look not denying that.
+I'm not denying that.

-I think it women women run more than but that's another discussion.
+I think women run more than one.

 I don't even know.